A Full-Density Approach to Simulating Random Iteration Equations with Applications: Results

 Second, we present the famously challenging \textit{Himmelblau's} objective function \cite{Himmelblau 1972, Przbylowicz 2026} with four minima which are difficult to localize

 presented in Figure \ref{fig:Res:RGD_objective_001.pdf} on the right side with

 and apply the FDGD-III algorithm, leading to the transfer function

-In Figure \ref{fig:Res:RGD_II_003}, for the first objective function (Figure \ref{fig:Res:RGD_objective_001.pdf}, left) we utilize independent Gaussian densities $f_{C_1} := \mathcal{N}(0,0.04^2)$ and $f_{C_2} := \mathcal{N}(0,0.04^2)$ as well as $f_{B_1},f_{B_2} := \mathcal{N}(0,0.02^2)$ and $P=48000$ samples.
-This FDGD-II example with learning rate $\eta=0.075$ with a small starting density shows how the gradient descent is attracted by the saddle point first and afterwards converges simultaneously to the two minima.
-In Figure \ref{fig:Res:RGD_III_012}, for a FDGD-III example with the second objective function (Figure \ref{fig:Res:RGD_objective_001.pdf}, right) we utilize $f_{C_1} := \mathcal{N}(0,0.2^2)$, $f_{C_2} := \mathcal{N}(0,0.2^2)$ as well as $f_{B_1},f_{B_2} := \mathcal{N}(0,0.02^2)$ and the learning rate density $f_{C_3} := \mathcal{N}(0.01,0.003^2)$ (using $P=384000$ samples).
+In Figure \ref{fig:Res:RGD_II_003}, for the first objective function (Figure \ref{fig:Res:RGD_objective_001.pdf}, left) we utilize independent Gaussian densities $f_{C_1} := \mathcal{N}(0,0.04^2)$ and $f_{C_2} := \mathcal{N}(0,0.04^2)$ as well as $f_{B_1},f_{B_2} := \mathcal{N}(0,0.02^2)$ {(again truncated at three standard deviations)} and $P=48000$ samples.
+This FDGD-II example with learning rate $\eta=0.075$ and a small starting density shows how the gradient descent is attracted by the saddle point first and afterwards converges simultaneously to the two minima. {In addition, in Figure \ref{fig:Res:RGD_II_003_cuts} cross sections of that simulation are presented and compared to pathwise Monte Carlo simulation.
+The shapes and positions of the intensity values are comparable and the smoothing effect of $\boldsymbol{B}$ is negligible.} In Figure \ref{fig:Res:RGD_III_012}, for a FDGD-III example with the second objective function (Figure \ref{fig:Res:RGD_objective_001.pdf}, right) we utilize $f_{C_1} := \mathcal{N}(0,0.2^2)$, $f_{C_2} := \mathcal{N}(0,0.2^2)$ as well as the same $f_{B_1},f_{B_2}$ as in the previous optimization example and the learning rate density $f_{C_3} := \mathcal{N}(0.01,0.003^2)$ (using $P=384000$ samples).
 Starting with a broad density, we see the fast attraction by a broad search for the posterior to the four minima.
-This shows, that in this stochastic regime an unspecific search strategy can be beneficial finding challenging extrema in a simultaneous fashion.
+This shows, that in this stochastic regime a broad search strategy can be beneficial finding challenging extrema in a simultaneous fashion.